2024 Moto3 World Championship

-David Alonso, (pictured in 2025), was the 2024 Moto3 World Riders' Champion.
+David Alonso (pictured in 2025) was the 2024 Moto3 World Riders' Champion.

+Daniel Holgado (pictured in 2019) finished runner-up.

+Collin Veijer (pictured in 2025) finished third.

+Ángel Piqueras (pictured in 2025), the 2024 Moto3 Rookie of the Year.

 The 2024 FIM Moto3 World Championship was the lightweight class of the 76th Fédération Internationale de Motocyclisme (FIM) Road Racing World Championship season.
 David Alonso won the championship with four races to spare after winning the Japanese Grand Prix.